How to put on a mini music festival in your garden

 Where will people sleep?

-Most people don’t mind roughing it a bit at a festival – opt for tents in the garden, or sleeping bags on floors (if there’s room).
-Contact local B&B’s for those willing to pay for a comfy bed.
+Most people don’t mind roughing it a bit at a festival – opt for tents in the garden, or sleeping bags on floors (if there’s room and, obviously, any thoughts in this direction need to take lockdown health and safety guidelines for all concerned into consideration).
+If your mini music festival isn’t occuring in times of pandemic, contact local B&B’s for those willing to pay for a comfy bed.

 Choosing a name for your mini festival